 How should compensation be calculated if it is determined that no (alternative) hydropower scheme would have been foreseeable?

-In some cases, for instance when the project benefiting from expropriation is not commercially viable but is carried out for public purposes with the help of special state funding, one might have to conclude that hydropower would have been unforeseeable in the no-scheme world.
+In some cases, for instance, when the project benefiting from expropriation is not commercially viable but is carried out for public purposes with the help of special state funding, one might have to conclude that hydropower would have been unforeseeable in the no-scheme world.
 However, in most cases, the project benefiting from expropriation already serves as an indication that the waterfall can be commercially harnessed for energy.

 At this point, however, the no-scheme rule comes into play and creates difficulty once we begin asking about the counterfactual likelihood of obtaining the necessary licenses for an alternative development project.
 If the no-scheme rule is applied narrowly, in particular, it can be argued that the licensing authority would not have been willing to grant a development license to an inferior project, not even in the no-scheme world.

 Indeed, the large energy companies have consistently advocated this argument, ever since the new method emerged.
 Moreover, the argument was recently given a stamp of approval in the recent Supreme Court case of Otra II.
-Here the Court first concluded that the development plans of the expropriating party were indeed superior to the alternatives (unsurprisingly, since an expropriation order was granted in the first place).
+Here, the Court first concluded that the development plans of the expropriating party were indeed superior to the alternatives (unsurprisingly, since an expropriation order was granted in the first place).
 Then, because of this, all alternative development plans (of which there were several) were held to be unforeseeable.

 After concluding in this way, the Court needed to come up with some alternative way of compensating the owners.
 One possibility would be to apply the no-scheme rule narrowly also along its negative dimension, by looking to the value of the waterfalls in a project corresponding to the expropriation scheme.
 Indeed, as the superiority of such a project had already been used to rule out compensation for lost alternatives, this approach would seem natural.
 However, at this point, the adherence to a ‘market value’ approach was to the great detriment of the owners.
 The presiding judge, in particular, reasoned as follows: